click on subject to jump to that section

 For our rabbits, it starts out fairly simple, if you breed a Pure Blooded color to the same color, you’ll typically get the same color babies.
 For New Zealands rabbits, they are Red, White, True Blue and Black.
 For Holland Lops and Lion Heads, there are dozens of combinations!

-However, even if the parents are the same color, but they are not Pure Blooded, then you may be surprised to get different color babies.
+However, even if the parents are the same color, you may be surprised to get different color babies.
 You might even get a blue baby by chance, called a “Lucky Blue”!
 Many rabbiters breed only for the assortment of colors, and find this unpredictability fascinating and entertaining.
 Like a box of chocolates.
 You’ll just never know what you’re going to get.

 If you are really interested, read all about the science of rabbit genetics in these two books:

 WATER is the most important.
 Always keep a large water bottle on your rabbit’s cage.
 We use 32 ounce bottles.
 A rabbit without water can die within 24 hours.
 We don’t use crocks because the rabbits will accidentally defecate in them.